This article was previously published under Q304428

 Open QBF_Form in the Form view.
 Enter the following combinations of criteria.
 Click Search after each combination:

 Customer ID Employee ID Result ------------------------------------------------------- <blank> <blank> All 830 orders AROUT <blank> 13 orders AROUT 4 4 AROUT orders for employee 4 <blank> 4 156 orders for employee 4

 After you view the result set for each query, close the Datasheet window.
 Then, begin your next search.
 Each time that you click the Search button, the parameters in the QBF query filter the data based on the search criteria that you specified on the QBF query form.

 Notes on the QBF parameter criteria

-The sample QBF query in this article implements criteria in the
+The sample QBF query in this article implements criteria in the query as

 Forms!FormName!ControlName Or Forms!FormName!ControlName Is Null